rafaelcamargo/portfolio/src/scripts/blog/posts/english/bottles-and-principles-how-to-better-organize-css.md

 To make things easier to understand, ignore for now the several different colors wines could be.
 The most important thing here is that the bottle didn't get modified.
 Doing so, wherever I put a bottle in my system, it will always look the same.
 This same warranty should exist for the wine bottle and for any other object you create.

 Also, notice that following the *Open-Closed* principle, you automatically dose your selector specificity at the exact weight for your necessity.
 That is an essential requirement to keep the bottle and the wine-bottle open for extension.
-If you over-specify your selectors, you may end up blocking the extension and, that way, violating the principle.
+If you *overspecify* your selectors, you may end up blocking the extension and, that way, violating the principle.

 ## Variations of the same object